-Sega was a household name in the 1990s when they dominated the market with the Sega Genesis (SEGA Mega Drive ), a 16bit video game console derived from Sega’s System 16 technology, an already popular arcade gaming platform.
+Sega was a house hold name in the 1990s when they dominated the market with the Sega Genesis (SEGA Mega Drive ), a 16bit video game console derived from Sega’s System 16 technology, an already popular arcade gaming platform.

-The Sega Genesis bought around the Sonic and Street Fighter generation both resulting in either their own TV shows or even films, So where did it all go wrong for the once-popular gaming household name Sega?
+The Sega Genesis bought around the Sonic and Street Fighter generation both resulting in either their own TV shows or even films, So where did it all go wrong for the once popular gaming household name Sega?

-A History of Sega Gaming Consoles
+The History of Sega

 Analysing the history of Sega will show us where it all went wrong and when exactly Sega took the move to stop manufacturing consumer home video entertainment systems.